☝️ The most important facts in brief

 When many people see a picture of a doctor, the term "doctor" immediately springs to mind.
 An important note here: a doctorate is not absolutely necessary for you to work as a doctor in the diagnosis or treatment of illnesses.
 Such a title is not even required to have your own practice.

 Nevertheless, many medical students decide to start their doctoral thesis during their studies or to write it immediately afterwards.
-One of the reasons for this is that doctoral theses in medicine can often be much smaller than those in other subjects such as biology or maths.
+One of the reasons for this is that doctoral theses in medicine can often be significantly smaller than those in other subjects such as biology or maths.
 Nevertheless, the medical doctoral thesis is of course also associated with a considerable amount of work.

 Didn't get a place to study in Germany?
 Studying abroad as an alternative